Small groups — max 12 people · Usually books 2–3 days in advance

 ★★★★★

 "November was perfect for this tour — the rice was golden in the valley and Fansipan was completely clear all afternoon.
-I did the cable car on a different day and it felt disconnected, like a theme park.
-This route felt like actually being in the mountains.
-The guide pointed out the satellite equipment at the summit from the viewpoint.
-We were back in Sapa by 5 PM with time for a beer and the night market."
+Walking the terraces in the morning and then taking the cable car to the actual summit in the afternoon is a brilliant combination; you get the quiet villages and the big mountain in one day.
+The guide stayed with us at the top and pointed out the whole Hoang Lien Son range.
+We were back in Sapa by 4 PM with time for a beer and the night market."

 Posted on Airbnb